 Supportive lawyers assist with alternative methods of dispute resolution

 Child custody and visitation can be contentious issues, but the willingness to engage in an alternative dispute resolution process can spare you the stress and expense of litigation and offer you a more timely and private experience.
 One such process is mediation, in which a qualified neutral third party helps you reach a fair custody agreement.
 Another is collaborative divorce, in which couples work together to reach consensus on custody and other issues.
 We will represent your interests in either of these proceedings to guide you toward the best option for you and your children.

 Contact trustworthy Wilmington child custody attorneys

 For reliable legal guidance on child custody, please reach out to Hager Divorce & Family Law in Wilmington during our office hours, Monday through Friday, 8 a.m. to 5 p.m.
-We serve individuals and families throughout southeastern North Carolina.
-Call us at 910-726-3607 or contact us online to schedule your initial consultation for which we charge $200.00.
+We serve individuals and families throughout southeastern North Carolina, including New Hanover and Pender counties.
+Call us at 910-726-3607 or contact us online to schedule your initial consultation for which we charge $250.00.